virtlab-unibo/active_debian_repository/README.md

 (packages with documents and dependencies but not installable software) and place it in the right folder under a debian repository.

+## Requirements

+* ruby 2.0.0p195
+* dpkg installed on the system
+* debhelper installed on the system
+* equivs installed on the system

 ## Installation